rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-quotas.md

 include the storage amount that you need (TBs or volume count), storage type (SATA or SSD), and region (for example, DFW or LON).

-Note: Your Cloud Block Storage quota is independent from any other account quotas that you might have.
+**Note**: Your Cloud Block Storage quota is independent from any other account quotas that you might have.

 You can use the OpenStack Cinder API to see your current block storage